How to use PGP encryption for email

 PGP encryption offers an excellent means of protecting information and encrypting your emails.
 PGP (pretty good privacy) was originally developed in 1991 by Phil Zimmermann as a software program for encrypting emails.
 Over the years, PGP has established itself as the name for this encryption method.

-PGP encryption is based on a public key protocol, where a key pair (a public and a private key) is used to encrypt and decrypt messages.
+PGP encryption is based on a public key protocol.
+This is a variant of asymmetric encryption.
+A key pair (a public and a private key) is used to encrypt and decrypt messages.
 The public key is available to potential email contacts and is directly transferred or uploaded on an external key server.
 This key enables your contacts to encrypt the emails that they send to you.
-Only you have access to the private key, which is normally protected with a password.
-It allows you to decrypt emails that are addressed to you and have been encrypted with a public key.
+The private key is exclusively in your possession and can decrypt received emails that were previously encoded with the public PGP key.
+For you to communicate securely in this way, your communication partner must also use PGP and share their public key with you.

 What can PGP encryption be used for?

-1. Encrypting confidential messages: encrypting emails and other types of messages is one of the main ways that PGP is used.
+- Encrypting confidential messages: Encrypting emails and other types of messages is one of the main ways that PGP is used.

-2. Encrypting files and file systems: in addition to encrypting messages, PGP can also be used to encrypt files that are stored on local storage devices or on a server.
+- Encrypting files and file systems: In addition to encrypting messages, PGP can also be used to encrypt files that are stored on local storage devices or on a server.

 How to set up PGP encryption